demetere/Retail-Data-Analytics-Project/README.md

 * **Country:** Country name.
 Nominal.
 The name of the country where a customer resides.

-**Insturctions**: To run this project you need to run main.py file and configure Database.
+# Solution
- Everything is written in those files and follow instructions to start the project
+The detailed approaches to those problems and solutions are described in each models jupyter notebook.
+You can see those files in corresponding directories.

 # Project Organization
 Now in this part we will review the project structure and how organized it is.
 So